-A copy of each service report must be forward to council within two weeks of the service being conducted.
+A copy of each service report must be forward to Council within two weeks of the service being conducted.

 If a service agent observes that an OSSM system failure has been caused by improper use of the system, the service agent is to consult with the owner / 'operator' to ensure preventative actions are undertaken.
-If the problem continues, then the matter is to be reported to Council for appropriate action.
+If the problem continues, then the matter is to be reported to Council for appropriate direction and action.

-Where there is an identified pollution incident, (for example, effluent discharge to a location other than that approved), the service agent is required to notify Council.
+Where there is an identified pollution incident or potential for one the service agent is required to notify Council immediately.